 About Jay Arthur, Founder of KnowWare International, Inc.

-KnowWare International Inc. was founded by Jay Arthur in 1992 in Denver Colorado.
+KnowWare International Inc. was founded by Jay Arthur in 1997 in Denver, Colorado.
 Jay Arthur, The KnowWare® Man, is the owner and president.

 Jay is the shortcut to results with Lean Six Sigma.
 Jay is the only resultant that teaches people how to solve operational problems involving delay, defects and deviation in one day using Excel and the Magnificent Seven Tools of Lean Six Sigma.